LIHI Certificate #175 - Upper Gorham Project, New Hampshire

 The Upper Gorham Project is located on the Androscoggin River in Coos County, northern New Hampshire.
 The Androscoggin River is runs through the states of New Hampshire and Maine.
 The river joins the Kennebec River at Merrymeeting Bay in Maine before emptying into the Gulf of Maine and subsequently the Atlantic Ocean.
 The Androscoggin River watershed contains 19 hydroelectric projects located along the 178-mile-long river.

-The Project is one of seven hydroelectric projects within an 11-mile reach of the Androscoggin River between Berlin and Shelburne, New Hampshire.
-There are five hydroelectric projects within 8 river miles of the Project including, among others, two upstream projects: Cross Power (LIHI #174) and Sawmill (LIHI #173), and two downstream projects: Gorham (LIHI #153), and Shelburne (LIHI #176).
-The Upper Gorham dam was originally constructed in 1904.
+The Project is one of several hydroelectric projects within an 11-mile reach of the Androscoggin River between Berlin and Shelburne, New Hampshire including upstream projects: Cross Power (LIHI #174), Cascade (LIHI #188) and Sawmill (LIHI #173), and two downstream projects: Gorham (LIHI #153), and Shelburne (LIHI #176).

-The project includes a dam, power canal, powerhouse, four turbines, and transmission equipment.
+The project includes a dam originally constructed in 1904, power canal, powerhouse, four turbines, and transmission equipment.
 The dam is 775 feet long with a maximum height of 31feet and is comprised of:

 - A 133-foot-long earthen dike with a concrete core wall.